Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Blenders and the bifurcation measures

 and

-What we have proved so far is that the projection of $W_N\cap Y_N$ on $\tilde\Omega$, which is equal to $X_N\cap\tilde\Omega$, has codimension $N$.
-Since the projection of $Y_N$ on $\tilde\Omega$ is a biholomorphism, we have that $W_N\cap Y_N$ has pure dimension $N_d^k-N$, where $N_d^k:=\dim(\mathrm{End}_d^k)$.
+What we have proved so far is that the projection of $W_N\cap Y_N$ on $\Omega_N$, which is equal to $X_N\cap\Omega_N$, has codimension $N$.
+Since the projection of $Y_N$ on $\Omega_N$ is a biholomorphism, we have that $W_N\cap Y_N$ has pure dimension $N_d^k-N$, where $N_d^k:=\dim(\mathrm{End}_d^k)$.
 On the other hand, $\dim(Y_N)=N_d^k$ and $\dim(W_N)=N_d^k+(k-1)N$ so we have

-which gives the properness of the intersection.
-As the repelling periodic points are dense in $\Lambda$, the set $Y_N$ is approximated by sets $Y'_{N,n}$ defined in the same way replacing each $y_i$ by repelling periodic points $y'_{i,n}$ converging to $y_i$.
+which shows that the intersection is proper.
+As the repelling periodic points are dense in $\Lambda$, the set $Y_N$ is approximated by sets $Y'_{N,n}$ defined in the same way replacing each $x_i$ by repelling periodic points $x'_{i,n}$ converging to $x_i$.
 Moreover, the inclination lemma and Assumption \ref{critical} also give that $W_N$ is approximated by sets $W'_{N,n}$ defined as $W_N$ but using a local branch of some iterate of the critical set instead of $W_{p(f),loc}^u$.
-The persistence of proper intersections (see e.g. \cite[\textsection 12.3]{Chirka}) gives that $W'_{N,n}\cap Y'_{N,n}$ is proper when $n$ is large enough i.e. $W'_{N,n}\cap Y'_{N,n}$ corresponds to $N$-properly $J_k$-prerepelling points in $\tilde\Omega\times(\Pb^k)^N$.
+The persistence of proper intersections (see e.g. \cite[\textsection 12.3]{Chirka}) gives that $W'_{N,n}\cap Y'_{N,n}$ is proper when $n$ is large enough, i.e., $W'_{N,n}\cap Y'_{N,n}$ corresponds to $N$-properly $J_k$-prerepelling points in $\Omega_N\times(\Pb^k)^N$.